 As a virtual assistant who helps clients to manage their social media, I tend to notice little things like what types of things businesses are posting and how often.

 Recently, I noticed a local business (no names here!) was sharing on Instagram, but it was only once a week, sometimes even longer.
-This company has plenty of products and many other things they could use in their social media, but weren’t.
+This company has plenty of products and many other things they could use for their Instagram account, but weren’t.
 They were also in the midst of a website overhaul, which didn’t help matters.
-Their followers had decent numbers but the follower counts weren’t growing.
+Their Instagram followers had decent numbers but the follower counts weren’t growing.
 There was also minimal interaction with followers, and, to build a sense of community, a business should include their community.

 With the many social media platforms out there in this day and age, it can be tough to know where to focus the efforts, and the general rule of thumb is to be where your potential clients are.
 Not all businesses are guaranteed to be successful on all platforms, and that is perfectly fine.